Habeas corpus: International

+By jurisdiction

 Australia

-The writ of habeas corpus as a procedural remedy is part of Australia's English law inheritance.
+The writ of habeas corpus as a procedural remedy is part of Australia's common law inheritance.
 In 2005, the Australian parliament passed the Australian Anti-Terrorism Act 2005.
 Some legal experts questioned the constitutionality of the act, due in part to limitations it placed on habeas corpus.

 Canada

-Habeas corpus rights are part of the British legal tradition inherited by Canada.
-The rights exist in the common law but have been enshrined in section 10(c) of the Charter of Rights and Freedoms, which states that "[e]veryone has the right on arrest or detention ... to have the validity of the detention determined by way of habeas corpus and to be released if the detention is not lawful".
-The test for habeas corpus in Canada was recently laid down by the Supreme Court of Canada in Mission Institution v Khela, as follows:To be successful, an application for habeas corpus must satisfy the following criteria.
+Habeas corpus rights are part of the English legal tradition inherited by Canada.
+The rights exist in the common law and have been enshrined in section 10(c) of the Charter of Rights and Freedoms, which states that "[e]veryone has the right on arrest or detention ... to have the validity of the detention determined by way of habeas corpus and to be released if the detention is not lawful".
+The test for habeas corpus in Canada was established by the Supreme Court of Canada in Mission Institution v Khela, as follows:To be successful, an application for habeas corpus must satisfy the following criteria.
 First, the applicant [i.e., the person seeking habeas corpus review] must establish that he or she has been deprived of liberty.
 Once a deprivation of liberty is proven, the applicant must raise a legitimate ground upon which to question its legality.
-If the applicant has raised such a ground, the onus shifts to the respondent authorities [i.e., the person or institution detaining the applicant] to show that the deprivation of liberty was lawful.Suspension of the writ in Canadian history occurred famously during the October Crisis, during which the War Measures Act was invoked by the Governor General of Canada on the constitutional advice of Prime Minister Pierre Trudeau, who had received a request from the Quebec Cabinet.
-The Act was also used to justify German, Slavic, and Ukrainian Canadian internment during the First World War, and the internment of German-Canadians, Italian-Canadians and Japanese-Canadians during the Second World War.
-The writ was suspended for several years following the Battle of Fort Erie (1866) during the Fenian Rising, though the suspension was only ever applied to suspects in the Thomas D'Arcy McGee assassination.
+If the applicant has raised such a ground, the onus shifts to the respondent authorities [i.e., the person or institution detaining the applicant] to show that the deprivation of liberty was lawful.Suspension of the writ in Canadian history occurred at multiple times.
+During the October Crisis in 1970, the War Measures Act was invoked by the Governor General of Canada on the constitutional advice of Prime Minister Pierre Trudeau, who had received a request from the Quebec Cabinet.
+The Act was also used to justify German, Slavic, and Ukrainian Canadian internment during World War I, and the internment of German-Canadians, Italian-Canadians and Japanese-Canadians during World War II.
+The writ was suspended for several years following the Battle of Fort Erie (1866) during the Fenian Raids, though the suspension was only ever applied to suspects in the Thomas D'Arcy McGee assassination.

 The writ is available where there is no other adequate remedy.
 However, a superior court always has the discretion to grant the writ even in the face of an alternative remedy (see May v Ferndale Institution).
 Under the Criminal Code the writ is largely unavailable if a statutory right of appeal exists, whether or not this right has been exercised.